kanjieater/ComicEater/README.md

 # Convert to Series
 ## Description
-Move CBZ's to Series folders and update their metadata.
+This is useful for when your archives have already been validated but you want to manually change a series title (maybe it downloaded the wrong one off Anilist).
+It moves CBZ's to Series folders and update their metadata based on local file and folder patterns.
 Your archives must already be valid CBZs.
 ### Option
 `--configFile`